ahwang16/ahwang16.github.io/icons.md

  Feel free to use or modify my icons.
 Please just link to me somewhere in your slides or paper!

-If you have Keynote, you can download the <a href="/assets/files/full_icon_set.key" class="button pdf lightbg" target="_blank" rel="noopener noreferrer">full set of icons</a> to modify them more easily.
+If you have Keynote, you can download the <a href="/assets/files/full_icon_set.key" class="button slides lightbg" target="_blank" rel="noopener noreferrer">full set of icons</a> to modify them more easily.
 All icons here were made with Keynote tools.

 <details>
 <summary>Some tips for making your own visuals:</summary>